 Acquire a spectrum and record the max value and the absorbance at max.

-Repeat steps 2.3 and 2.4 for solutions 7 – 9.
+Multiple reactions with different initial concentrations of reactants can be studied to illustrate that K does not depend on concentration.
+To determine K for different initial conditions, repeat steps 2.3 and 2.4 for solutions 7 – 9.

-Representative Results Table 4 lists the absorbance and max data for solutions 1 – 5.
+Representative Results Table 4 lists the absorbance and concentration data for solutions 1 – 5.
 Concentrations of Fe(SCN)2+ were determined from initial concentrations of Fe3+ under the assumption that all of the Fe3+ is converted to Fe(SCN)2+.
 A large excess of SCN– was used in tubes 1 – 5 to ensure that this assumption holds true.

 The molarity [Fe(SCN)2+] and absorbance are plotted in Figure 2.
-The measured absorbance agrees well with Beer’s law.
+The measured absorbances agrees well with Beer’s law.

-Table 5 lists measured absorbance and calculated K values for tubes 6 – 9.
-Equilibrium concentrations of Fe3+ and SCN– were calculated by subtracting the measured concentration of Fe(SCN)2+ from the initial concentrations of Fe3+ and SCN–.
+Table 5 lists measured absorbances and calculated K values for tubes 6 – 9.
+K values were determined using the ICE table method.
+Initial reactant concentrations were based on the known molarities of Fe3+ and SCN– in the reactant solutions and the total volume of the reaction (10 ml).
+The equilibrium concentration of Fe(SCN)2+ was determined by dividing measured absorbance by the molar absorptivity of Fe(SCN)2+.
+Because all of the product was formed from the 1:1 reaction of Fe3+ and SCN–, the equilibrium concentration of Fe(SCN)2+ corresponds to the decreases in concentration of the reactants.
+Table 6 shows the process for test tube 6.

+The equilibrium constant is calculated from the concentrations in the equilibrium row.
+For test tube 6,

 The mean K value was 147 ± 11, illustrating that K is roughly constant over the range of concentrations studied.

 Applications The equilibrium constant provides useful information about the extent to which a reaction will proceed to form products over time.
 Reactions with a large value of K, much larger than 1, will form products nearly complete given enough time (Figure 3).
 Reactions with a value of K less than 1 will not proceed forward to a significant degree.
 The equilibrium constant thus serves as a measure of the feasibility of a chemical reaction.